Powett/skelet0wn/README.md

 [**Composite object tracking**] The `outputID` and `outputCollection` parameters to `.store_metadata()` allow to mark the location of the main element inserted by this `Bone` execution in the Database.
 - They default to None if no significant element is to be reused by direct reference of other `Limb`s
 - In the case you need to keep track of several elements IDs and collections created by a `Bone` $b_0$, you can create a composite element (e.g. stored in the "tmp" Collection) containing several pairs (elementID, collection).
 In order to dereference the sub-objects, use `Transformer`s to dereference each sub-object [WIP].

 ## TODO
-- [ ] Write detailed documentation
+- [x] Write detailed documentation
 - [ ] Integrate more `Bone`s and `Joint`s
+- [ ] Stream `docker build` logs, using low-level client workaround
 - [ ] Add a GUI for easier workflow generation
 - [ ] Add version management on `Limb`s ?
 - [ ] Reorganise `Joint`s